Calon (TV production company): Knife and Wife

-Knife and Wife was a British one-off half-hour animated Comedy programme screened on Channel 4 in December 2001.
-It was created by Blunt Films, the adult animation division of Siriol and written by Paul Rose.
+Knife and Wife is a British one-off half-hour animated comedy programme screened on Channel 4 in December 2001.
+It was created by Blunt Films, the adult animation division of Siriol Animation and written by Paul Rose.

 The voice of Knife was provided by former Monty Python member Terry Jones, whilst the part of his wife, Janine was voiced by actress Jessica Stevenson.
 Kevin Eldon, Ruth Jones, Paul Putner and Brian Murphy also did voices for the series.
 The programme was part of the Channel 4 Comedy Lab try-out project, which had spawned several successful series including Trigger Happy TV and That Peter Kay Thing.
 No full series followed.

 Kalisto Ltd

 Kalisto Ltd. is a short lived co-venture between the directors of Siriol Animation and Booker Group.
 Launched in 1986, the company has developed a show called Space Baby (which eventually became Fantastic Max, which was co-produced with Hanna-Barbera), along with another series called Satellite City (co-produced with Fairwater Films) and the 1991 animated film adaptation of the children's book The Little Engine That Could.
 Kalisto barely lasted a year before Booker bought the rights back.